 - Automotive Systems

-Mechatronics Engineering graduates can select from a wide spectrum of industries for career choices and can also contribute in a variety of roles including design engineer, software engineer, project planner, product designer, and project manager.
-Mechatronics Engineering program graduates are able to select from jobs as Mechatronics specialists in a variety of industries.
-Opportunities are also available to graduates in smaller companies that need generalists who can perform both mechanical and electrical engineering functions.
+Graduates of mechatronics engineering at SPCEET can select from a wide spectrum of industries for career choices and can contribute in a variety of roles including design engineer, software engineer, project planner, product designer, and project manager.

 The mission of the Department of Mechatronics Engineering at Kennesaw State University is to develop programs of academic excellence - where a focus on applied engineering prepares students for direct insertion in the workforce or the pursuit of advanced degree programs.